Nonparametric estimation of the preferential attachment function from one network snapshot: Model and Proposed Method

+The first assumption {(a)} means that $A_k$ is a non-decreasing function, which is true for the power-law form $A_k = k^\alpha$ with $\alpha \ge 0$ or the linear form $A_k = k + c$ with $c > 0$.
+This assumption has also been used in previous PA network models~\cite{non_decreasing_PA_example,dereich2009}.
+While we need this assumption for our convergence proof, PAFit-oneshot does not actually employ this assumption in its procedure and, based on our experience, works even when the true PA function is not monotone.

+The second assumption {(b) implies that $H(t)/t$ converges to some constant $\eta$.
+We note that the actual value of $\eta$ is not needed for estimating $A_k$.} This assumption is needed in order to handle the normalizing factor $H(t)$.
+A similar version of this assumption has been used previously~\cite{krapi2}.
+The assumption is satisfied, for example, by $A_k = k + c$ with $\eta = 1 + (c-1)p$ or $A_k = 1$ with $\eta = 1 - p$.
+Note that in these two cases, $\mathbb{P}(\lvert H(t)/t - \eta \rvert \ge t^{-1/2}\log t) \le \mathcal{O}(t^{-b})$ for any positive constant $b$, which is a much stronger rate than what is assumed in the second assumption. {While we suspect that this assumption holds for all sub-linear and linear PA functions, the rigorous investigation is left to future work.}

+Equation~(\ref{eq:mu_recursive}) is similar to {an} equation in the case of PA trees~\cite{krapi,rudas_2007}. {In such models, the constant $\lambda$ is often called the Malthusian parameter due to a connection with continuous-time branching processes.}

-In the SG model with a general PA function, the ratio of the expectations of $\sum_{j>k}n_j(t)$ and $n_k(t)$ converges to $A_k$ under suitable assumptions, where $n_k(t)$ is the number of nodes with degree $k$ at time-step $t$.
-We have the following theorem which is key to the derivation of the PAFit-oneshot method.
-Its proof can be found in Appendix~\ref{sec_sup:theorem_1_sketch}. \begin{theorem} Assume that $p(t) = p + O(t^{-1/2}\log t)$ with $0 < p < 1$.
-If $A_k$ satisfies the conditions stipulated in Section~\ref{sec:methods_asymptotic}, then for a fixed $k$ we have
+Using Lemma~\ref{theorem:mean_converge_in_degree}, we {prove} the following theorem which is key to the derivation of the PAFit-oneshot method.
+Gao et al.~\cite{gao2017} provided a similar formula for PA trees. \begin{theorem} {Assume the same conditions as in Lemma~\ref{theorem:mean_converge_in_degree}.
+F}or a fixed $k$ we have

 as $t$ tends to infinity, where $\lambda$ is some constant that is independent of $t$ and $k$. \end{theorem}